-- ✓ These exhibits shall consist of dried and pressed specimens of leaves and other specified parts of native or cultivated trees, vines and/or shrubs.
-Each leaf specimen should be mounted on a separate 8" x 10" herbarium card available at your county extension centers.
-Only the information required in your division should be filled out.
+These exhibits shall consist of dried and pressed specimens of leaves and other specified parts of native or cultivated trees, vines and/or shrubs.
+Each leaf specimen should be mounted on a separate 8" x 10" herbarium card available at your county extension centers or at https://4h.okstate.edu/projects/plant-science-and-entomology/sitefiles/docs/horticulture-pdfs/herbarium-card.pdf Only the information required in your division should be filled out.
 The cards should be enclosed in a notebook or binder.
 Each specimen should be covered with a transparent plastic or similar covering to protect it from damage.
 No leaf should be more than 3 years old and at least one-third of the specimens must have been collected during the current project year.
-Instructions for collecting and pressing are available in the OSU Extension Center. - 3.
-Grades3-5- A collection of 15 specimens with the following information: (1) common name; (2) general class; (3) kind of plant - 4.
+Instructions for collecting and pressing are available in the OSU Extension Center.

+- 3. Grades 3-5 A collection of 15 specimens with the following information: (1) common name; (2) general class; (3) kind of plant - 4.
 Grades 6-8 A collection of 25 specimens with a pressed flower or fruit or seed included with each specimen.
 Information on the card to be filled out is (1) common name; (2) general class; (3) kind of plant; (4) form; (5) color; (6) exposure. - 5.
-Grades 9-12- A collection of 30 specimens with a pressed flower, fruit or seed included with each specimen.
+Grades 9-12 A collection of 30 specimens with a pressed flower, fruit or seed included with each specimen.
 All information on the card should be filled out